dsedov/luciaos_website/index.md

 We find ourselves in a digital ecosystem with few viable alternatives.
 Challenging the status quo is difficult when every component of a system has been engineered for self-preservation.
 The memetic DNA actively resists change.

+I don’t claim to have all the answers.
+I can be wrong about some of the details or even all of the details.
+In fact, no one has the answers until we try to change.

-Yet there's hope in this realization.
+There’s hope in this realization.
 Just as our current computing environment was built incrementally, we can engineer a better experience step by step, founded on new values and principles.
 The shortcomings of today's systems create space for innovation.

 Start small -- make big impact.